idw111/slack-table/README.md

 });
 ```

-Use the result string in slack markdown block, and you can get the following view
+When I build a slack slash command, I wanted to format the command results look like table.
+However, I could not find a simple way to do that, and decided to build a table-like view using code.
+Use the result string in slack markdown text, and you can get the following view.

+_Warning_ CJK characters will break the table layout

 ![slack-table](https://user-images.githubusercontent.com/445464/86876965-d2ebbb80-c120-11ea-87ea-fe98f01c77c7.png)